Florida Labor Laws Guide

 Under Florida law, a mother has the right to breastfeed her baby in any location — whether public or private.

-However, Florida doesn't have any state laws that support breastfeeding in the workplace.
-In that situation, FLSA proposes that employees who breastfeed are entitled to a reasonable break time and a separate room (other than an office's bathroom) to express breast milk at work.
+However, Florida has no state laws supporting breastfeeding in the workplace.
+In that situation, FLSA proposes that breastfeeding employees are entitled to a reasonable break time and a separate room (other than an office bathroom) to express breast milk at work.
+These rules apply for up to one year after their child’s birth.

 In addition, nursing mothers in Florida are exempt from public indecency laws.